 I have extensive teaching experience at both undergraduate and postgraduate levels.
-My main teaching interests are in international relations, foreign policy analysis, the domestic politics of foreign policy, international communication, British foreign policy and the history of the War on Terrorism.
+My main teaching interests are in British politics, international relations and foreign policy analysis.

 In 2015 I was awarded the LSE Student-Led Teaching Award for Sharing Subject Knowledge.
 I was one of eight LSE staff members recognized in this manner, out of over five hundred nominees from a teaching staff of over three thousand.
 A student-led panel selected award winners from amongst staff nominated by their students.

-I previously received the 2014 LSE International Relations Department class teaching prize (one of two awarded each year).
-I hold a Postgraduate Certificate in Higher Education from LSE and I am a Fellow of the Higher Education Academy.
+I was awarded class teaching prizes by the LSE International Relations Department in 2014 and 2016.
+I hold a Postgraduate Certificate in Higher Education and I am a Fellow of the Higher Education Academy.

 I have only one inviolable rule I expect my students to follow: They must challenge everything they are told.
 Especially if it is told to them by a white man in a position of institutional authority.
 One day I will get a response to this rule other than “OK!” followed by everyone writing down what I just told them.
 One day…